WasmBlock/WasmBlock/README.md

     player_turn: i32
 }

-//we can't have mutable statics by default so we uze this to enable it thread_local! {
+//we can't have mutable statics by default so we use this to enable it thread_local! {
     static GAME: RefCell<Game> = RefCell::new(
         Game {